 13: If you can’t take care of your body, you can’t take care of anything

 Whether you like it or not, you don’t fully control your health.
-You can only influence it by eating healthy, exercising, and not using your body as a toilet.
+You can only influence it by eating healthy, exercising, and not using your body like a toilet.

 Just get off your ass and get moving, you lazy mofo.
 And I’m not talking about keeping it up for a few days.
 No, do it every single day of your healthy life.
 Because if you can’t do that, what can you do?
 See it as practice for the difficult times of life because the stronger you are, the better.

 You control your thoughts.
 That means you decide what you do with your life.
 If you’re unsatisfied, angry, or frustrated, that’s all you.

 I always thought: “I can never be happy.
 I need to be rich, own a fancy car, and buy a big house.”